 In any event, you can significantly cut down on your web design’s costs if you write your content to be used in the design.

-Cost for Customizing Your Website
+Cost for Customizing Your Lawyer Websites

-There are many companies that sell “template” websites for lawyers.
+There are many companies that sell “template” for lawyer websites.
 These templates typically cost just a few hundred dollars.
 Templates can work for bare-bones organizations that just need a website to function as a business card without any real functionality.
 Before choosing to use a template for your firm’s website, remember that a well-designed website can make or break your law firm’s ability to attract and convert new clients.
 In other words, when it comes to website design, you tend to get what you pay for.
 Therefore, most law firms should consider custom website design.

 Designing a website is often much more work than people realize, and it can get complicated quickly.
 That is why custom-built websites cost a bit more than the template sites.
 Custom website costs for law firms usually range as follows: